What Is a Graphical User Interface?

 Generally, GUIs are a crucial element of the communication of humans with the modern world.
 As such, an intuitive and usable GUI is key to success for any product that requires constant user interaction.

-By working with a user experience consultant to design a GUI that is intuitive and easy to use, businesses can increase user satisfaction and engagement, ultimately leading to improved outcomes for their products or services.
+By working with a user experience consultant to design an intuitive and easy-to-use GUI, businesses can increase user satisfaction and engagement, ultimately improving outcomes for their products or services.

 The article is a part of our comprehensive series on “User interface.”